zach-00/ultimate-auto/README.md

 ## Service microservice

-    Explain your models and integration with the inventory microservice, here.

     The service microservice provides a way for a dealership to track service appointments, appointment history, technicians, customers, and date-times.
 This service integrates with inventory and sales to allow the tracking of whether a vehicle has been sold.
 The service appointments allow tracking based on status, whether it has been created, finished or canceled.

     There is a poller set up which communicates with the inventory service to create value objects based off of inventory objects stored in the database.
 This allows the service microservice to have a reference for automobiles that have have been sold, giving those customers VIP status when creating a service appointment.

 ## Sales microservice

-    Explain your models and integration with the inventory microservice, here.

-​ The sales application tracks salespeople (employees), customers, and the car sales that have been made.
+    ​The sales application tracks salespeople (employees), customers, and the car sales that have been made.
 A poller syncs automobile data to an AutoVO object in the sales app from the inventory.

     Cars available to be sold are tracked through a sold flag.
 Only unsold cars are displayed on the sales form.
 After a sale has been made and a record of sale has been submitted through the sales form, the automobile's sold status is updated in the inventory app, where it is subsequently synced via polling in Sales and Service.

 ## API Documentation, URLs and Ports